digital-asset/docs.daml.com/docs/2.9.3/docs/tools/assistant.rst

   source: daml
   version: 1.0.0

-Interpolation strings can be escaped with a preceding ``\``, and interpolation can be disabled for a config file by setting the ``environment-variable-interpolation`` field to ``false``.
+Interpolation strings can be escaped with a preceding ``\``, and interpolation can be disallowed for a config file by setting the ``environment-variable-interpolation`` field to ``false``.

 .. code-block:: yaml